Streaming Protocols for Live Broadcasting: Everything You Need to Know [2024 Update]

 MPEG-DASH is also an adaptive bitrate (ABR) protocol.
 This means it will automatically detect changes in the internet connection speed of the viewer and serve the best available quality video at any given time.
 ABR streaming reduces buffering and enhances the viewers’ experience.

-It is also important to note that MPEG-DASH is an open standard that isn’t controlled by any one company.
-It was developed as a joint effort between over 50 organizations, including big name organizations such as Apple and Microsoft.
+It is also important to note that MPEG-DASH is an open standard that any one company doesn’t control.
+It was developed as a joint effort between over 50 organizations, including big-name organizations like Apple and Microsoft.

 Although most web browsers support MPEG DASH, a big downside to consider when learning about the protocol is that iOS and Safari don’t yet support it and might never support it.
 Considering the popularity of Apple devices, this has huge implications.